Tacloban: Culture

 Subiran Regatta is a race of one-man native sailboats with outriggers locally called "subiran" along scenic and historic Leyte Gulf.
-The race is done without using a paddle but only with skills and techniques to manoeuvre the sail.
+The race is done without using a paddle but only with skills and techniques to manoeuver the sail.
 The Subiran Regatta is now in its 32nd year and counting.
 This contest is done annually during the weeklong celebration of the Tacloban City Fiesta.
 The race aims to preserve the art of sailing with the wind alone, and to showcase the mastery of this art by local boatmen.